WINKgroup/winkit-cli/README.md

 ## Contact

-If you find any errors, typos, issues... basically anything that you think we should fix or improve in WDK Angular, send us an email to info@wink.by
+If you find any errors, typos, issues... basically anything that you think we should fix or improve in Winkit CLI, send us an email to info@wink.by